 Here at SuperTechman we strive to keep you informed with the truth.
-So I have gathered a list of Tech myths that aren’t true and why-
+So we have gathered a list of Tech myths that aren’t true and why-

 More bars = better service